 As a student parent, we understand that you may find it difficult to attend exams scheduled at certain times of the day.
 Therefore, if due to caring responsibilities you are unable to attend University examinations on a particular day of the week, or at a certain time of day, you should complete a Caring Responsibilities Form and submit this to the Examinations Team.
 Please see the Student Records and Examinations webpages for further information.

-Keele has only limited accommodation for families on campus, however we can assist in helping you find suitable off campus accommodation for you and your family.
+Keele does not have accommodation for families on campus, however we can assist in helping you find suitable off campus accommodation for you and your family.

 Here at Keele we offer on campus childcare support at the Keele Day Nursery.
 For information on nursery fees, booking places and funding please contact the nursery or visit www.keele.ac.uk/nursery.
 You are encouraged to make an initial enquiry to the nursery as soon as you apply to Keele, as places at our nursery are very popular and can fill up quickly.